javibanda/android-recruitment-task/README.md

 ## Task

-There are 4 part of this task, try to do as much as you can,
+There are 4 parts of this task, try to do as much as you can,

 ### 1. List of programs
 https://projects.invisionapp.com/share/TCSHR6FWZMV#/screens/368569053